-Example 1: An ad states: "This laser is ranked highest by the FDA."
+Example 1: An ad states, "This laser is ranked highest by the FDA."
 Advertisers may not make unsubstantiated comparative claims about lasers.
-The Food and Drug Administration does not rate devices comparatively.
+The FDA does not rate devices comparatively.

-Example 2: An ad states: "We use a scanning laser so that you get the best results."
-This implies that scanning lasers produce better results than non-scanning and should be avoided unless you have competent and reliable scientific evidence (i.e., comparative clinical evidence) to support it.
+Example 2: An ad states, "We use a scanning laser so that you get the best results."
+This implies that scanning lasers produce better results than nonscanning ones, and such a statement should be avoided unless the physician has competent and reliable scientific evidence (i.e., comparative clinical evidence) to support it.

-Example 3: An ad states: "Our (LASIK) surgeons are more experienced than any of their colleagues in (Florida)."
-Unless you have reliable, current evidence of the number of LASIK procedures performed by each refractive surgeon in the claimed region, this advertising tactic should be avoided.
+Example 3: An ad states, "Our (LASIK) surgeons are more experienced than any of their colleagues in (Florida)."
+Unless the physician has reliable, current evidence of the number of LASIK procedures performed by each refractive surgeon in the claimed region, this advertising tactic should be avoided.